developerforce/salesforce-slack-starter-kit/README.md

 - For production application change the `SF_LOGIN_URL` from 'https://test.salesforce.com' to `https://login.salesforce.com`

-- Generate private key and certificates using open SSL as documented in the Salesforce (docs)[https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm] and change environment variables in Heroku to use new private key and consumer key for connected apps
+- Generate private key and certificates using open SSL as documented in the Salesforce (docs)[https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm] and change environment variables in Heroku to use new private key and consumer key and client secret obtained from the connected app in Salesforce.

-- Heroku Free Dynos sleep if left ideal and hence use other Dyno types.
+- Heroku Free Dynos sleep if left ideal.
+For Production application prefer paid Dynos.

 ## Troubleshooting

-- Connected apps activation takes couple minutes, so in case the app is failing, wait for 2 minutes and give a retry.
+- Connected apps activation takes couple minutes, so in case the app is failing with 400 error for JWT auth, wait for 2 minutes and give a retry.
-- If the app is failing, Heroku logs can help provide the exact line failing
+- If the app is failing, tail Heroku logs to see any errors

 ## Further Reference